Last editedNov 20222 min read

-Instant payments – Direct Debit payments take 3-5 working days to clear, so they’re not ideal for e-commerce goods that need to be shipped immediately or for businesses that need to take an instant payment before a recurring agreement kicks in.
+Instant payments – Direct Debit payments take 3-5 working days to clear, so historically have not been ideal for e-commerce goods that need to be shipped immediately or for businesses that need to take an instant payment before a recurring agreement kicks in.
 However, now Direct Debit can be paired with Instant Bank Pay to solve this issue; see below.

 Direct Debit puts you in control while saving you time and money

-If you're collecting any other type of payment it's probably worth taking a closer look at Direct Debit.
-Around 60,000 organisations are already using it to collect payments including utility bills, membership subscriptions, charitable donations and B2B invoicing.
-Here's three great reasons you should join them:
+If you're collecting any other type of payment, it's probably worth taking a closer look at Direct Debit.
+Around 60,000 organisations are already using it to collect payments, including utility bills, membership subscriptions, charitable donations and B2B invoicing.
+Here are three great reasons you should join them:

 Direct Debit puts you in control.
-Once you’re given authorisation by your customer you initiate payments – your customer doesn’t need to do anything.
-This also means that you can vary the payment amount and frequency whenever you need to.
+Once you’re given authorisation by your customer, you initiate payments – your customer doesn’t need to do anything.
+This also means that you can vary the payment amount and frequency whenever necessary.

 Direct Debit can save you admin time.
 The entire Direct Debit payment process can be automated, reducing admin for both you and your customer: Payments will automatically be taken when they’re due without your customer needing to do anything.

 Direct Debit is more cost-effective than card payments.
 Using credit or debit cards costs around 2-3% of the transaction amount + a flat fee of 20-30p.
 In comparison, Direct Debit typically costs much less - GoCardless charges 1% per transaction, capped at £2.

 If you'd like to find out more about whether Direct Debit is for you, you might find our Direct Debit for Beginner's Guide helpful.